avansinformatica/I1.1-Programmeren-Lesmateriaal/_includes/week07/03-Static-and-non-static.md

 }
 ```

-In such cases, when we code a class such as Person, we can't call the variable straight, but we have to get it through the method `getSingleTicketPrice()`.
+In such cases, when we code a class such as `Person`, we can't call the variable straight, but we have to get it through the method `getSingleTicketPrice()`.

 ```java
 public class Person {